The ketogenic diet, also called keto, is a low-carb, high-fat diet that has many benefits.

-Origin Of A Ketogenic Diet
+Origin of the Ketogenic Diet

-Fasting, Starvation and Water Diet
+Fasting, Starvation and The Water Diet

-Fasting has been used to treat epilepsy and other kinds of ailments since at least 500 BC.
-Jesus cured an epileptic boy and told his disciples “this kind can not come out except by prayer and fasting.”
+Fasting has been used to treat Epilepsy and other kinds of ailments since at least 500 BC.
+In the Bible, we read about Jesus curing an epileptic boy and telling his disciples, “this kind can not come out except by prayer and fasting.”

 The Charlie Foundation

-All traces of the Ketogenic Diet would have been lost during the following decades had it not been for Dr Freedman and his dietitian, Millicent Kelly at the John Hopkins Hospital.
-Still working with patients following the Ketogenic Diet protocol, they were discovered by a father, desperate to find a solution for his son.
+All traces of the ketogenic diet would have been lost during the following decades had it not been for Dr Freedman and his dietitian, Millicent Kelly, at the John Hopkins Hospital.
+Still working with patients following the ketogenic diet protocol, Dr Freedman and Millicent Kelly were discovered by a father, desperate to find a solution for his son.

 Different Types of Ketogenic Diets